- Editor Rating

 - Understanding of Your Goals.
 Ok, so this is fairly standard in the robo-advisor space.
 However, it is important to recognize the fact that they take a goal orientated approach.
 This allows them to understand your individual needs and gives you a tailored plan that fits your individual requirements.
 There is a short questionnaire to complete with the purpose of ascertaining tolerance to risk, financial standing, and any goals you may have.
 This will then match you to a suitable portfolio.
 Before you go ahead and sign-up, you will have visibility of your recommended portfolio along with a clear and concise estimation for the future value of the portfolio that is being recommended.

 - Low-Cost Robo-Advisor Service.
 For retirement accounts, an account with Fidelity Go will set you back just 0.35%.
 For taxable accounts, it will be 0.40%; this also includes exchange traded funds and Fidelity index funds.
 Fidelity Go offers an all-inclusive fee which is a fairly new concept from online advisors.
 They are one of the first to market with this idea.
-It’s a real plus point for the service and something which we believe is going to bring them a lot of new business.
+It’s a real plus point for the service and something which I believe is going to bring them a lot of new business.
 You know exactly what the fees are going to be when you sign-up for Fidelity Go.
 Unlike others in the robo-advisor space who will charge advertised management fees and investment expenses, it is refreshing to see this option.
 A large segment of revenue from the BlackRock funds, along with all of the revenue from the Fidelity funds are returned to customers via a variable fee credit which is how it achieves the all-inclusive cost of investment expenses.

 - Competitive Account Minimum.
 When compared to other online robo-services, Fidelity Go’s account minimum requirement of $5000 stacks up well against the competition.
 There are many other notable options such as *E-Trade Adaptive which has a minimum input of $10,000 and Vanguard PA that needs at least $50,000.
 Of course, there are options out there which have a $500 or $1,000 minimum investment option.
 Betterment and WiseBanyan have a zero investment requirement.
-However, we feel that $5000 is a very competitive account minimum.
+However, I feel that $5000 is a very competitive account minimum.